UserTesting Data Processing Agreement for Customers

 - "Applicable Laws" means any data protection laws applicable to UserTesting, including the GDPR, the UK GDPR and the CCPA."

 - "Customer Personal Data" means "personal data" or "personal information" (as defined under Applicable Laws) that UserTesting obtains and Processes on Customer's behalf, in the course of providing Services to Customer.
-For purposes of this DPA, Customer Personal Data does not include personal data or personal information that UserTesting obtains or Processes (i) from Participants outside a Test or Session or (ii) independent of its Agreement with Customer.
+For purposes of this DPA, Customer Personal Data does not include personal data or personal information that UserTesting obtains or Processes (i) from Contributors outside a Test or Session or (ii) independent of its Agreement with Customer.

 - "Standard Contractual Clauses" or "SCCs" means the unmodified EU Standard Contractual Clauses for Processors pursuant to the European Commission Decision of 5 February 2010.